360 Photo of the Indian Rockhouse Trail

 After you cross this stream, the trail runs pretty much parallel to the stream down to the next interesting rock formation.
 The Natural Bathtub is a formation that has worn from the rock over eons of erosion.
 It forms a natural rock tub as water flows through it.

-At this point we opted to take the upper trail, which turns to the left toward the goal of the hike.
+At this point, we opted to take the upper trail, which turns to the left toward the goal of the hike.
 This is the Indian Rockhouse which the trail is named after.
-This is a large natural rock overhang which provided shelter for early Native Americans while they hunted and gathered food in the area.
-It is around a half mile hike from here to the Indian Rockhouse.
+This is a large natural rock overhang that provided shelter for early Native Americans while they hunted and gathered food in the area.
+It is around a half-mile hike from here to the Indian Rockhouse.
 But don’t worry, there is plenty more natural beauty to enjoy on the way.